ameydev/gke-kubectl-action/README.md

 # gke-kubectl-action
-A Github Action which can be used to authenticate with Google Cloud Kubernetes Engine with the updated kube-config set up for you to `kubectl` actions on the `GKE` cluster.
+A Github Action which can be used to deploy your application by performing `kubectl` actions on the `GKE` cluster.

-To use this action, make sure you have created a GCP service account having the proper permissions given to it.
+To use this action, make sure you have created a GCP service account having the necessary permissions given to it.

 ## Usage